DimasNuryadin/React-Staycation/README.md

 # Staycation
 A browser-based hotel booking application.
-This project is the frontend of the Top Up Game in the BuildWithAngga course class, for the backend, see the following link:
+This project is the frontend of the Staycation in the BuildWithAngga course class, for the backend, see the following link:
 [Express-Staycation](https://github.com/DimasNuryadin/Express-Staycation)

 ## Getting Started